 “We are seekers first, Christians second (if at all).
 We are reluctant to make statements of faith because they calcify that part of our brain that seeks new understanding.”

-For over 30 years, I was affiliated with the Presbyterian Church (USA), a branch of Christianity that claims a “confessional heritage.”
+For 32 years, I was affiliated with the Presbyterian Church (USA), a branch of Christianity that claims a “confessional heritage.”
 It’s Book of Confessions – faith pronouncements from key, often turbulent eras of history – provide clinical insights into Western colonial thinking.
 However, on the level of doctrine, I cannot accept or affirm any of them in totality.

 It’s not that I don’t have faith.
 You could even say I have my own creed, but it’s always evolving.
 Further, I don’t expect others to describe their journeys in any way that doesn’t make sense to them.
 Here’s a taste of where I’m at.
 I would love to hear your own thoughts in response to this post.